-Nicol: I’m revising for my re-sits.
-Just in case.
+Nicol: Then I’ll revise for my re-sits, just in case.

-Sue becomes fixated on two things in this episode – the Doctor’s transvestitism and his brandishing of a gun.
+Sue immediately becomes fixated on two things – the Doctor’s transvestism and his decision to brandish a gun.

 Sue: The Doctor doesn’t usually use a gun, does he?

 Me: Very rarely.
-This is a bit out of character.
+This is a bit out of character for him.

-Sue: He manages to subvert it by dressing as a lady.
+Sue: I suppose he’s managed to subvert it by dressing as a lady.
 Do you think Monty Python were inspired by this?
-He looks like Brian’s mum in The Life of Brian.
+He looks like Brian’s mum.

 Me: That’s it.
 Ben’s dead.

-Me: You said it yourself earlier, if Jamie joins the team, Ben has to leave.
+Me: You said it yourself, Sue – if Jamie joins the crew, Ben has to leave.

 Look, it’s the only pleasure I get from watching this drivel.
 Give me a break.

 Sue: At least he died a sailor’s death.
-It’s what he would have wanted.top
+It’s what he would have wanted.

-If there ever was a moment when this experiment threatened to derail itself – or at least have its parameters fundamentally altered – then this is that moment.
-I’ve got recon fatigue (this will be our tenth in a row), and I’m struggling.
-Just thinking about spending another evening watching a Troughton recon depresses me.
+If there was ever a moment when the experiment threatened to derail itself – or at least have its parameters fundamentally changed – then this is it.
+I’ve got recon fatigue (this will be our 10th in a row), and I’m beginning to struggle.
+Just thinking about spending another evening watching yet another reconstruction depresses me.
 It hangs over me like a cloud all day.
-I seriously consider throwing in the towel.
-I’m not just flirting with failure, I’ve invited her back to my place for coffee.
+In fact, I seriously consider throwing in the towel.
+I’m not only flirting with failure, I’ve invited her back to my place for coffee.

-Me: Somebody on the blog has suggested that we skip ahead to a surviving story, so you can get a handle on Troughton.
+Me: It’s been suggested that we skip ahead to a surviving story, so you can get a proper feel for Patrick Troughton.

-Sue: I suggested that last week and you dismissed it out of hand.
-And now “somebody” suggests the very same thing and you are all over it like a rash.
-You are so predictable, Neil.
-How many recons are left until we see Troughton move?
+Sue: I suggested that last week and you dismissed the idea out of hand.
+How many recons are left until Troughton moves?